 90% of adults report a routine checkup

-For multiple years now, roughly 4 out of 5 adults in Rhode Island reported a routine physical exam in the previous year.
+In 2021, 81% of adults in Rhode Island reported a routine physical exam in the previous year.
+This is lower than the previous rate of 84% between 2018 and 2020.
 Regular and consistent (annual) routine health exams are a priority for true health care – preventive care – to identify problems before they start or when they are in early phases, when chances for treatment and cure are better.

 50% reduction in health disparities measured by routine care

 As observed in the other strategic initiative sectors, disparities exist in health access and outcomes for individuals depending on their race and ethnicity.
+Recent disaggregated data around access to routine care confirm disparate outcomes for adults identifying as Asian, Hispanic and Multiracial.
 Routine care through regular, annual check-ups is important for early identification and treatment of potentially serious illnesses, lowers the likelihood of emergency room visits, and results in lower health care costs.

 50% reduction in health disparities measured in maternal and child health indicators